-Melanie is currently serving a second term as president of the Washington Automotive Press Association (WAPA), an organization that aims to connect automotive journalists in the Baltimore-Washington area to auto industry executives, regulators and Administration representatives.
+Melanie recently wrapped a second term as president of the Washington Automotive Press Association (WAPA), an organization that aims to connect automotive journalists in the Baltimore-Washington area to auto industry executives, regulators and Administration representatives.

 Thanks to her distracted driving campaign (Distraction Free Fridays), launched during National Distracted Driving Awareness Month in April of 2011, Melanie is recognized as a top voice on the areas of consumer advice and distracted driving.
 Her work has been published by Autoweek, Mashable.com, She Buys Cars, MSN Autos, Jalopnik and various other websites.

 Melanie resides in the Washington, D.C. metropolitan area with her husband.
-Following the recent sale of her beloved 1997 Jeep Grand Cherokee (“Jeepster”) and 2007 Civic Si sedan (“Spike”), she now shares the wheel of a 2013 BMW X3 and 2003 Honda Accord.
+Following the sale of her beloved 1997 Jeep Grand Cherokee (“Jeepster”) and 2007 Civic Si sedan (“Spike”), she now shares the wheel of a 2013 BMW X3 and whatever press vehicle’s in the driveway.